namruthagude/Pong/README.md

 2. One player acts as the **Host** while the other joins as a **Client**.

-3. Control the paddles using keyboard inputs (default: W/S for Player 1 and Up/Down for Player 2).
+3. Control the paddles using keyboard inputs.

 4. The first player to score a set number of points wins the match!